bfshi/VARS/README.md

 ## Citation
-If you found this code helpful, feel free to cite our work:
+If you found this code helpful, please consider citing our work:

 ```bibtext
 @article{shi2022visual,